zhoudongxu/SAI/doc/sai-ptf/tunnel_test_plan.md

 - decap_dscp_remap_in_unifrom_mode:
-1. Make sure create tunnel_pipe with decap_dscp_mode attr as SAI_TUNNEL_DSCP_MODE_UNIFORM_MODEL
+1. Make sure to create tunnel_pipe with decap_dscp_mode attr as SAI_TUNNEL_DSCP_MODE_UNIFORM_MODEL
-2. Generate input ipinip packet with dscp field in outer ip header as tunnel_dscp_val, one in inner ip header as orig_dscp_val.
+2. Generate input ipinip packet with dscp field in the outer IP header as tunnel_dscp_val, one in the inner IP header as orig_dscp_val.
 3. Send input packet from lag3 port.
 4. Generate expect packet with dscp field as tunnel_dscp_val.
 5. Recieve decap packet from port2.
-Compare it with expected ip packet.
+Compare it with the expected IP packet.

 ## Test Group6: DSCP QOS Map in Uniform Mode